tylerapear/notes/networking/Wi-Fi-U/day2.md

     - I don't care if the user requested this message... does the mesage contain malware?
     - More CPU expensive

+## Quality of Service

+Influence packet performance of traffic queues

+How high priority are certain types of traffic?

+- Tos (Type of Service)
+- CoS (Class of Service)
+- DSCP (Differentiated Services Code Point)
+- Wi-Fi Multimedia (WMM)

 ## Questions

 - 802.x (port security)